Call for Papers

 - Submission via EasyChair at http://easychair.org/conferences/?conf=manlang2017.

-ManLang accepts three types of papers:
+ManLang accepts four types of submissions:

 - Regular research papers that describe novel contributions involving managed language platforms.